John Philip Sousa (November 6, 1854 -- March 6, 1932)

 by Bert Parks during the crowning moments of the Miss America beauty

-But it was for two of his instrumentals which light music fans will
+But it was for three of his instrumentals which light music fans will

 remember him.
-They are two of the most familiar melodies in American
+They are three of the most familiar melodies in American

 Vanessa was a 1952 hit recording for Hugo Winterhalter and His

 Orchestra.
-What is surprising is that the "B" theme of Vanessa goes
+What is notable is that the "B" theme of Vanessa changes

 into a slower tempo 3/4 meter in the middle before returning to the

-perky original tempo of the "A" theme.
-(This type of tempo change is
+perky original tempo of the "A" theme in 2/2 meter.
+(This type of

-also heard in Robert Farnon's "Portrait of a Flirt", and in , but it
+tempo change is also heard in Robert Farnon's "Portrait of a Flirt",

-Port-Au-Prince achieved modest chart success in 1956 for Nelson
+achieved modest chart success in a 1956 recording by Nelson Riddle

 Recommended compositions by Bernie Wayne: